Spo-ck/Air-Quality-Aerosol-VOC-Sensor-and-Alarm/README.md

 ### Assembly

 The system basically consists out of the M5StickC Microcontroller, a Buzzer Module, a BME280 Barometric Sensor Module (Temperature, Humidity, Pressure) and an SGP30 Gas Sensor Module (eCO2, TVOC, Ethanol, H2).
-The Buzzer Module is connected to the M5StickCs Pin Header, and the Seonsors are connected to the I2C bus via the Grove Connector.
+The Buzzer Module is connected to the M5StickCs Pin Header, and the seonsors are connected to the I2C bus via the Grove connector.
-All 3 Components are soldered together on a single prototyping PCD.
-To this prototyping PCD is then soldered a 1x8 Pin Header (2.54mm) so that the PCB can be connected to the Front Pin Header of the M5StickC.
-The Power Supply off all 3 Modules is the 3.3V and the GND Pin of the M5StickCs Pin Header.
+All 3 components are soldered together on a single prototyping PCB.
+To this prototyping PCB is then soldered a 1x8 Pin Header (2.54mm) so that the PCB can be connected to the front pin header of the M5StickC.
+As power supply off all 3 modules, the 3.3V and the GND Pin of the M5StickCs Pin Header are utilized.
 The Buzzer-Modules signal pin is soldered to Pin 26, because this pin allows output signals.
-Because the Sensor Modules need to be connected to the I2C Bus, which is oly available on the Groov Connector of the M5StickC, a 20cm Grove Sensor cable was utilized.
-One connected was cutted of, and the 5V and GND Cables were removed.
+Because of the sensor modules need to be connected to the I2C Bus, which is only available on the Grove connector of the M5StickC, a 20cm Grove sensor cable was utilized.
+One connector was cutted of, and the 5V and GND Cables were removed.
 The remaining Yeallow (G32, SDA) and white (G33, SCL) cables were soldered to the corresponding pins on the PCD, to connect them to the sensor module

 ![image](https://github.com/Spo-ck/Air-Quality-Aerosol-VOC-Sensor-and-Alarm/blob/main/Photos/IMG_7296.jpg?raw=true)
 ***PCB Front***